tebe-nigrelli/personal-analysis/README.md

 # This notebook

-As explained in my [doom-emacs repository](https://github.com/tebe-nigrelli/doomemacs-config), I collect data on my habits and analyze it using mathematical methods.
+As mentioned in my [doom-emacs repository](https://github.com/tebe-nigrelli/doomemacs-config), I collect data on my habits and analyze it using mathematical methods.

 The following page gives an outline for my process.
 The full jupyter notebook is available for reference, while in this page I have highlighted its main features with some personal results.